it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_2/ReadMe.md

 # 2. The Steps of the API Lifecycle Include Creating, Running, Managing, and Securing APIs <a name="the_steps_of_the_api_lifecycle_include_creating_running_managing_and_securing_api"></a>

-* Create Develop and write the API definition and implementation, and test the API.
+* Create, develop and write the API definition and implementation, and test the API.
 * Run Package and deploy the API.
 Ensure that the API is hosted securely on a stable platform.
 * Create and manage self-service portals that expose the API to API consumers.
-Monitor the set of rules and conditions that govern the API to ensure it is fulfilling its intended purpose, and make adjustments if necessary.
+Monitor the set of rules and conditions that governs the API to ensure it is fulfilling its intended purpose, and make adjustments if necessary.
 Retire and archive the API when appropriate.
-* Access control, monitoring, and logging to properly secure the API.
+* Access control, monitoring and logging to properly secure the API.

 # 2.1 Let's Start <a name="lets_start"></a>
 First make sure you are logged into the CP4I Platform Navigator using the account the instructor provided to you.

 1\.
-If you are alredy logged in IBM Cloud Pak for integration Platform Navigator, go to step 5.
-In a browser, enter the URL provided by your instructor to access Red Hat OpenShift Cluster.
+If you are alredy logged in IBM Cloud Pak for integration Platform Navigator, go to step 4.
+If not, in a browser, enter the URL provided by your instructor to access Red Hat OpenShift Cluster.

 ![alt text][pic1a]